Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/PRESENTATION.md

 ## Input/Output

-Finally, for input/output, the IMP at the beginning of each command is [TAB][LINEFEED].
+For input/output, the IMP at the beginning of each command is [TAB][LINEFEED].
 Input/output commands pop a value from a stack and performs an action with it, whether it be using it as an address for a user inputted value or as the value to be outputted.

 Operator | Parameter | Command
 --- | --- | ---